-If you are travelling to New Haven with kids, don’t forget to visit The Yale Peabody Museum of Natural Science.
+If you are traveling to New Haven with kids, don’t forget to visit The Yale Peabody Museum of Natural Science.

-This museum was founded way back in 1866 and is still one of the largest museums of Natural History in the world.
+This museum was founded in 1866 and is still one of the world's largest natural history museums.

-When in New Haven, make sure to spend a couple of hours immersing yourself in art at the Yale University Art Gallery.
+When in New Haven, spend a couple of hours immersing yourself in art at the Yale University Art Gallery.

-This art gallery is spread across several interconnected buildings in the Yale University Campus.
+This art gallery is spread across several interconnected buildings on the Yale University Campus.

-It was founded way back in 1832 and is the oldest art museum in the Western Hemisphere.
+It was founded in 1832 and is the oldest art museum in the Western Hemisphere.